Mark-Assessment/d-santana-blackpink-popquiz-M2-2/README.md

 # UX

-## Website owner business goals
+## Website owner motivation goals for project

-The main purpose of this website is to help present a Personal Stylist to the public.
+The main purpose of this website is for  all Blackpink fans known as Blinks,and the new fans to have a fun time playing this pop quiz that cointains interesting data from Blackpink.
-Page owner can present herself, her professional development path, and proven achievements.
-Also this website is the best place to show the different types of personal services that she can offer to all customers, assuring new ones , using pictures and  testimony from previous customers.

 ## User goals

 ### New user goals:
+- user can easily see that this is K-pop Girk Group pop quiz.
-- user is able to find information about the Personal Stylist.
+- user is able to find the instrunctions on the landing page.
-- user can easily locate  current client testimony.
+- user can easily locate the start button and the counter at the bottom.

-### Returning user goals:
+### Expectations from user goals:
-- user can learn more about the Personal Stylist new services.
+- user can learn more about Blackpink new records and new updated information when they come back to the website.
-- user is able to find gallery with pictures of updated results of new customers .
-- user can send a message to the Stylist using a contact form.
+- users to be able to play the game and expect website to match Blackpink colors insignia nicely.

 ## User stories